303

 Power Heat is an authorised inspection body

-Pressure testing and pressure testing with gas can be used when special requirements exist, such as purity requirements or if it is difficult to drain liquid from the system.
+Pressure testing and gas pressure testing can be used when there are special requirements, such as cleanliness requirements or if it is difficult to drain liquid from the system.
 Power Heat is an approved inspection body accredited by SWEDAC according to SS-EN ISO/IEC 17020:2012.
-The accreditation means that we can test systems with up to 150 bar.
+The accreditation means that we can test systems with gas.

 Pressure test with gas

-Gas pressure testing is an important method to ensure that different types of containers and pipelines are tight and safe for use.
+Gas pressure testing is an important method to ensure that different types of tanks, vessels and pipelines fulfil specified strength requirements.
 The process involves

 It is a method used to test the integrity and durability of different types of containers or pipelines at a pressure higher than their normal working load.
 The purpose of gas pressure testing is to detect any leaks or defects that may occur during use.

-Gas leak detection is a method of detecting and locating leaks in pressurised systems.
+Leak detection, gas tightness testing is a method of detecting and locating leaks in pressurised systems.
 If there are any leaks, the gas will flow out through the weak points.
 Using a gas detector or leak spray soap bubbles, leaks can be detected.
-Gas leak detection is a fast and effective method to find even small leaks, which may be difficult to detect by other means.
+Gas leak detection is a fast and efficient method to find even small leaks, which may be difficult to detect by other means.

 Helping you all the way